 We know what it’s like, you and I, to walk in darkness, to live in a land of deep darkness, and to long for that great light to shine in and around us.
 That’s why we come out on a dark, chilly night in late December.
 To hear once more the story about angels and shepherds and swaddling cloths and a star, so that we might hope.
 Because we believe fully that like Hezekiah before him, this one will be called Wonderful Counselor, Mighty God, Everlasting Father, Prince of Peace.
 That he will indeed release the burdens we carry, and establish lasting peace.

-At times we experience his birth like the wispy image on an old photography, and we are entranced by it.
+At times we experience his birth like the wispy image on an old photograph, and we are entranced by it.
 And so we go out, hoping to catch glimpses of the joy that birth brings, showing up again and again in the beauty of the world in order to just catch a brief look.
 At times, the light of Christ is on full display, radiant and resplendent overfilling us with awe.
 At other times, the conditions aren’t quite right—our vision clouded—but we keep trying.
 We keep showing up.
 We keep looking for that light, for that love.

 Just like in times past for the people of Judah, a son has indeed been born for us.
 Let us keep going after that light—his light—that breaks into our darkness.
 For it is in him that we can experience true and lasting wholeness.
 Amen.